AaronGarman/IOS101-Prework/README.md

 ## App Brainstorming (Step 4)

-#My favorite applications are:
+# My favorite applications are:

 1. Instagram
-   -allows user to easily like and comment on other's posts -provides recommended content from accounts a user does not follow -user stories for shorter posts that can be easily seen
+   - allows user to easily like and comment on other's posts
+   - provides recommended content from accounts a user does not follow
+   - user stories for shorter posts that can be easily seen
 2. Twitter
    -allows user to search for content easily
    -provides recommended content from accounts a user does not follow